ojamadickson-creator/purple-team-smb-detection-lab/smb-brute-force-detection/smb-brute-force-detection/docs/VALIDATION.md

 2. Splunk records at least 90 EventCode 4625 events
 3. Splunk records at least 1 EventCode 4624 event from the attacker IP
 4. The dashboard visualizes the attack burst clearly
-5. Cross-source correlation shows both firewall and endpoint telemetry
+5. Cross-source correlation shows both the phase of attack
 ## A Note on Source IP Attribution

 Splunk will show the source IP as `192.168.56.1`, not `192.168.56.12` (REMnux's actual IP).
 This is because VirtualBox's host-only adapter performs NAT translation.
 The detection logic works exactly the same, but if you need precise attribution in a production environment, use physical switches or properly routed VLANs instead of VirtualBox host-only networking.